 The Length of Event field determines the length of a slur, crescendo, or decrescendo.
 The length is specified in beats and ticks.
 If an event is a "single-peg" event, such as a staccato or accent, then this field will cause multiple events to be inserted if the range is greater than zero (and the range spans multiple pegs).
-If you had highlighted an area of the Notation window prior to right-clicking on it (to launch the pop-up menu and choose the notation symbols menu item) then this field is set based on the length of the highlighted area.
+If you have highlighted an area of the Notation window prior to opening this dialog, then this field is set based on the length of the highlighted area.